stevana/pipelining-with-disruptor/README.md

 are intended for distributed computations and are therefore perhaps a bit more cumbersome to deploy and use than the streaming libraries we mentioned earlier.

-Initial it might not seem like a big deal that streaming libraries don't "scale up" or distributed over multiple computers, and that streaming tools like the Apache ones don't gracefully "scale down" to a single computer.
+Initially it might not seem like a big deal that streaming libraries don't "scale up" or distributed over multiple computers, and that streaming tools like the Apache ones don't gracefully "scale down" to a single computer.
 Just pick the right tool for the right job, right?
 Well, it turns out that [40-80%](https://youtu.be/XPlXNUXmcgE?t=2783) of jobs submitted to MapReduce systems (such as Apache Hadoop) would run faster if they were ran on a single computer instead of a distributed cluster of computers.